-One way to analyze how the NC framework captures the quantum effects is to explore the NC corrections to the black hole entropy.
-To that end, we investigate the entropy of the NC Reissner-Nordström (RN) black hole in the brick-wall approach using the WKB technique [4, 5].
-In a commutative theory, the WKB method in the leading order does not generate any logarithmic correction to the black hole entropy.
-Only after including the higher order WKB corrections the logarithmic terms appear [28].
+corrections the logarithmic terms appear [31].
 This happens as WKB is a semi-classical method and the higher order terms are necessary in the commutative framework to capture the quantum effects.
 We will show here that in the NC setup, even at the lowest order in WKB, the logarithmic terms appear naturally in the expression of the black hole entropy.
-This is consistent with and provides further evidence towards the idea that the quantum and nonlocal effects are already built into the NC spacetime algebra [24, 25].
+This is consistent with and provides further evidence towards the idea that the quantum and nonlocal effects are already built into the NC spacetime algebra [25, 26].

-In our analysis, we shall use a NC scalar field in a classical RN background, coupled to a NC U(1) gauge field [29-31].
-The NC algebra used in our model is the $\kappa$ -deformed spacetime [32-36], which is well known to be relevant for black hole physics [37-39] and cosmology [40].
-This NC algebra associated with a particular type of Drinfeld twist operator, known as the angular twist [29, 30, 41], which respects the symmetries of the RN black hole and can be expressed in terms of Poincaré generators, in contrast to certain previous attempts [42, 43].
-The model used in our analysis has been derived in [29] by first developing a NC differential calculus along the lines of [44, 45] and then by using the Seiberg-Witten map [46, 47] to derive the NC gauge theory (see appendix B for details.)
-To our knowledge, the analysis presented in this paper provides the first derivation of the logarithmic correction to the entropy of a 3+1 dimensional black hole arising from a Drinfeld twist, which is completely different from similar attempts in the context of dilatonic black holes in 1+1 dimensions [48], the GUP framework [49] or noncommutative Schwarzschild black hole [50].
+In our analysis, we shall use a NC scalar field in a classical RN background, coupled to a NC U(1) gauge field [36-39].
+The NC algebra used in our model is the κ -deformed spacetime1 [40-45], which is well known to be relevant for black hole physics [46-49] and cosmology [50].
+This NC algebra associated with a particular type of Drinfeld twist operator, known as the angular twist [35-37], which respects the symmetries of the RN black hole and can be expressed in terms of Poincaré generators, in contrast to certain previous attempts [51-53].
+The model used in our analysis has been derived in [36] by first developing a NC differential calculus along the lines of [54, 55] and then by using the Seiberg-Witten map [56, 57] to derive the NC gauge theory (see Appendix B for details.)
+To our knowledge, the analysis presented in this paper provides the first derivation of the logarithmic correction to the entropy of a 3+1 dimensional black hole arising from a Drinfeld twist, which is completely different from similar attempts in the context of dilatonic black holes in 1+1 dimensions [32], the GUP framework [33] or noncommutative Schwarzschild black hole [34].